-The Panel is a Joint Committee of Bedford Borough, Central Bedfordshire and Luton Borough Councils.
+The Panel is a joint committee of Bedford Borough Council, Central Bedfordshire Council and Luton Borough Council.
 Its membership comprises Councillors appointed by each of those three authorities and two Co-opted Independent Members.

 Bedford Borough Council is the host local authority for the Panel and is responsible for providing administrative and other support to the Panel and its Members.